 He's right.
 Clients want to hire someone who will deliver brilliant results by the given deadline.
 They also want a designer with the right skills.
 Without access to the level of training you might receive in a studio, you need to find other ways to stay ahead.
 Rodwell recommends taking on smaller jobs to help learn new techniques or the basics of new software, and Biemans advises experimenting to keep your skills up to date.

 "It's very important to keep educating yourself," he points out.
 "Things change so quickly.
-Programmes like Photoshop and Illustrator get amazing new features with almost every single update and you'd be a fool to keep doing the thing you've always done, instead of trying them out."
+Programmes like Photoshop CC and Illustrator CC get amazing new features with almost every single update and you'd be a fool to keep doing the thing you've always done, instead of trying them out."

 02. Quit your design job

 One of the most sensible routes into self-employed life is to test the water first.
 Slowly taking on out-of-hours freelance work with the financial security of a full-time job enables you to experience freelance life first-hand and make an educated decision about whether it's right for you.

 UK-based freelance illustrator Jack Daly took the plunge into self-employment after being approached by a New York-based agent, who offered to represent him.
 He'd been dabbling in illustration while working as a senior designer at Glasgow-based creative agency D8 and accepted the offer.
 After about six months of representation – and effectively working two jobs – he decided to go full-time freelance.